Passengers aboard missing Titanic sub believed to have died in "catastrophic implosion"

 A “catastrophic implosion,” such as that believed to have destroyed the Titan submersible, would have happened with incredible force and speed given the crushing water pressure on the floor of the ocean.

-The remains of the Titanic rest on the seabed in the North Atlantic at a depth of some 3,800 meters (12,400 feet).
-At sea level, atmospheric pressure is 14.7 pounds per square inch (psi).
-Water pressure at the depth where the ocean liner lies is equivalent to around 400 atmospheres, nearly 6,000 psi.
+The remains of the Titanic rest on the seabed in the North Atlantic at a depth of some 3,800 metres (12,400 feet).
+At sea level, atmospheric pressure is 14.7 pounds (6.66 kilograms) per square inch or psi.
+Water pressure at the depth where the ocean liner lies is equivalent to around 400 atmospheres, nearly 6,000 (2721.5 kilograms) psi.

 The Titan, built by OceanGate Inc. of Everett, Washington, was designed to sustain the extreme water pressure at the depth of the Titanic and had made previous dives to the wreck.